Stephen Williams - Little Pieces of Sophie first page

 October 2003

-Jack put his hand on her arm.
-“Thanks for doing this.
-Honestly, my dad will be on his best behaviour.
-Try not to look horrified when he shows you the African wildlife.”
+He put his hand on her arm.
+“I’m sure Dad will be on his best behaviour.
+Try not to look horrified when he shows you his African wildlife collection.”

-They got out of her car and went up the path to his parents’ house.
+They stepped out of her car, his insides churning as they walked down the path to his parents’ house.
 His mum must’ve seen them and opened the door before he could press the bell.

-Kate followed his father into the lounge.
-She stopped in front of the fireplace and ran her fingers along one of the two elephant tusks that arched over the mantelpiece.
+Stopping by the fireplace, Kate traced her fingers along one of the two tusks that arched over the mantelpiece.
 “These are amazing.”

-“It was good,” said Jack.
-“A bit slow coming out of Manchester but fine after that.”
+“Good,” said Jack.
+“A bit slow coming out of Manchester but otherwise fine.”

 His dad looked at Kate.
 “It’s changed a lot since I was kid.
-I went to see Jack there and could hardly recognise the place.”
+I hardly recognised it when I went to see Jack.”

 His mum smiled.
 “Jack says you’re from London.”